Alamgir Ghazi: Loan to Thimpu City

+Loan to Brothers Union

+In January 2026, Ghazi joined the Bangladeshi football club Brothers Union for the second round of the Bangladesh Football League.

 International career

 Ghazi represented Pakistan at the youth level in 2020 AFC U-19 Championship qualification.
 He went on to make four appearances in the campaign.

 In August 2022 Ghazi was called up for a trials with the senior national team.
 In November the same year, he was included in Pakistan's squad for a friendly against Nepal, Pakistan's first fixture in nearly three-and-a-half years because of the Pakistan Football Federation's suspension by FIFA.
 He made his senior international debut in the starting lineup in the eventual 0–1 away defeat.

 He was called in September 2023 for the 2024 AFC U-23 Asian Cup qualification where he scored a long range goal from the half of the field on a 1–3 loss against Bahrain, as Pakistan exited the group losing three games in the group.
+On 31 March 2026, he captained the national team for the first time at the 2027 AFC Asian Cup qualification against Myanmar.

 Futsal career

 Alongside his football career, Ghazi also played futsal at club level.
 In July 2017, he participated in the Neymar Jr’s 5 tournament with the futsal section of his youth club Highlanders FC in Brazil.
 (Note: Ghazi at the far left in the picture of the squad.)
 Ghazi started playing for Team Eighteen in Islamabad since the establishment of the club in 2018.
 He also played for the futsal section of Karachi club Abdul FC.
 In 2024, he participated in the Futsal National Cup with the club, finalizing as runner-up of the phase in Karachi after falling to Forza FC in the final in the penalties.